Updated June 22, 2022. Originally published Nov. 3, 2020.

-The Zero Trust security model has become increasingly popular among CISOs and CIOs as enterprise networks grow more and more complex.
-By granting access based on user ID rather than device ID, the Zero Trust model reduces the potential attack surface for cybercriminals and therefore lessens the risk of attacks.
-However, implementing this secure model does require you to put a certain level of trust in your zero trust network access (ZTNA) provider.
+Enterprise networks grow more and more complex, the Zero Trust security model has become increasingly popular among CISOs and CIOs.
+By granting access based on user ID rather than device ID, the Zero Trust framework reduces the potential attack surface for cybercriminals and therefore lessens the risk of attacks.
+However, despite the ‘zero’ trust name, implementing this security model does generally require you to put a certain level of trust in your zero trust network access (ZTNA) provider.

-This blog post is based on the webinar “Zero Trust: From Vision to Execution”, which you can access here.
-Let’s get started.
+This blog post is based on the webinar “Zero Trust: From Vision to Execution,” which you can watch in its entirety here.

 What is Zero Trust?

 Zero Trust is a modern security framework based on the principle “never trust, always verify.”
-In zero trust, all internal and external users are continuously authotrized before being granted access to system, applications and data.
-In zero trust, the perimter is identity-based, meaning the physical network is no longer safe and users shouls be verified according to their identity, not network or IP.
+According to this framework, all internal and external users are continuously authorized before being granted access to systems, applications and data.
+In contrast to the traditional perimeter-based security paradigm, in the zero trust model all users are verified according to identities, not according to network, IP, location or other attributes.

 In the not-so-distant past, enterprise networks were simple.
 Point-to-point connections and mainframes were easy to maintain, and they were solid and reliable.
 But, they were limited in their capabilities.
 Today’s working environment is smart and connected, with users, applications, resources and data spread across networks and in the cloud.
-This more modern architecture creates previously unimaginable connection possibilities, but its complexity can also lead to problems – particularly in the area of security.
+This more modern architecture creates previously unimaginable connection possibilities, but its complexity can also lead to problems – particularly when it comes to security.

 A standard network might look like this.
 As you can see, the architecture is complicated:

-This new complexity evokes multiple security controls and policies.
-Security techniques like NAC, BB FE, network segmentation, application security, CASB and more are utilized.
+This complexity evokes multiple security controls and policies, with security techniques like NAC, BB FE, network segmentation, application security, CASB and more all utilized.
 Numerous policies are enforced for each environment.
 In some cases, this means multiple user directories and different “administrators” (that in some organizations are not even part of the same team) are managing different policies.

-This complexity results in an “operational heaviness,” which makes it difficult to respond to business requirements in a timely manner.
+The result of this complexity in an “operational heaviness” that makes it difficult to respond to business requirements in a timely manner.
 Organizations struggle to provide employees and contractors with efficient, fast and secure access.
-Meanwhile, control, visibility and management are messy and maintaining multiple secure environments with different solutions and policies quickly becomes overwhelming.
+Meanwhile, control, visibility and management are messy, and maintaining multiple secure environments with different solutions and policies quickly becomes overwhelming.

 These challenges, combined with budget constraints, provide a window of opportunity for cyber attackers.
 Insufficient maintenance, a lack of integrations between security controls, and inherent security flaws make the network vulnerable.
 Hackers can enter the network with relatively little effort and then move laterally through internal systems without much resistance.
 The ability to stop an attacker after s/he has already entered the network is very limited.
 The result is unsophisticated attacks that cause substantial damage to the business.